Izolex/ac_dat/readme.md

 Using hash tables can reduce time complexity to θ(1), however efficient algorithm for retrieving all values must be found.

 ### Not using AC output function
-Output function points to the nearest end state where we can get by fail functions.
+Output function points to the nearest end state where we can get through fail functions.
 The use of the output function speeds up searching in the automaton.
 It requires 4 bytes of memory per each automaton state.
 Not using this function can reduce memory usage of the fully allocated automaton to (2^31-1)×12+4+p ~= 25.8 GB of memory.